imagej/imagej.github.io/_pages/scripting/javascript.md

 imp.updateAndDraw();
 ```

 The number of arguments you invoke a function with is flexible.
-All arguments with which a function is invoked are collected in a variable named <i>arguments</i>.
+All arguments with which a function is invoked are collected in a variable named `arguments`.

 For example: